fictzio/rpg-markdown/examples/interactive-fiction.md

 ## End

 Wow!
 So this is nature! {name} steps onto the lawn and feels the spiky, soft green tickle his feet.
 His mom is very fond of nature. {name} really understands why.
-This is awesome.
+This is awesome. {name} feels refreshed like he's never felt before.
+This is even better than sleeping.

 THE END